bilgrami/pakguru/readme.md

 After building docker image, launch the website using any of the following methods:

-#### Method 1: Use docker-compose with postgres database and redis cache
+#### Method 1: Use multi-container Django app with postgres database and redis cache

 ```sh
 docker-compose up
 ```

-#### Method 2: Use stand-alone docker with sqllite database and dummy cache
+#### Method 2: Use stand-alone docker container app running Django with sqllite database and dummy cache

 ```sh
 docker run --rm -it -p 5000:5000/tcp bilgrami/pakguru:latest